lattice-based-cryptography/ring-lwe/README.md

 `cargo run -- keygen`

-This will generate a public/secret keypair.
+This will generate a public/secret keypair printed to the console.

+To save the key files to `public.key` and `secret.key`, use the `--save-keys` flag:

+`cargo run -- keygen --n 512 --q 12289 --t 2 --save-keys`

+## Encryption

+To encrypt a message using the public key using command line arguments:

 `cargo run -- encrypt <public_key> <message>`

-Generates the ciphertext.
+To encrypt a message using a public key file:

+`cargo run -- encrypt --pubkey-file public.key "Hello, world!" --n 512 --q 1024 --t 3`

+## Decryption

+To decrypt a message using the secret key using command line arguments:

 `cargo run -- decrypt <secret_key> <ciphertext>`

-Decrypts the ciphertext given a secret key, printing the plaintext message.
+To decrypt a message using the secret key file:

+`cargo run -- decrypt --secret-file secret.key "<CIPHERTEXT>" --n 512 --q 12289 --t 2`

 **Benchmarks**: